jeffreysorgen/golf-club-sensors/activity.md

 - how to RECONFIGURE smartphone app from Ready state orientation to 'good swing' chirp
 - finally, is it possible to simultaneously collect data and provide inference?
 #### Next:
-- **DESIGN battery solution** NEED connect to USBmicro female to power. _I can use the battery utility which has USB-C output, just like the one on my computer!_ Just need a shoulder strap or something for it.
+- **DESIGN battery solution** NEED connect to USBmicro female to power. _I can use the battery backup utility which has USB-C output, just like the one on my computer!_ Just need a shoulder strap or pocket or something for it.
 And then later can build an obviously better solution.
-But for now, **I can connect with BLE and be _physically detached_ from my computer!**
+But for now, **I can connect with BLE and be _physically detached_ from my computer!** Probably can purchase a lightweight **PHONE CHARGER** to serve this purpose during development.
 - FIGURE OUT --> don't mess up with GITHUB!
 - how to gather components/parts list
 - LEARN about power requirements